-CERTAIN FEDERAL INCOME TAX CONSEQUENCES The principal Federal income tax consequences with respect to stock options granted pursuant to the Stock Option Plan are summarized below:
+Certain Federal Income Tax Consequences.
+The principal Federal income tax consequences with respect to stock options granted pursuant to the Stock Option Plan are summarized below:

-INCENTIVE STOCK OPTIONS.
+Incentive Stock Options.
 Options granted under the Stock Option Plan may be incentive stock options as defined in the Code, provided that such options satisfy the requirements under the Code therefor.
 In general, neither the grant nor the exercise of an incentive stock option will result in taxable income to the optionee or a deduction to the Company.
 The sale of Common Stock received pursuant to the exercise of an option which satisfied all the requirements of an incentive stock option, as well as the holding period requirement described below, will result in a long-term capital gain or loss to the optionee equal to the difference between the amount realized on the sale and the option price and will not result in a tax deduction to the Company.
 To receive incentive stock option treatment, the optionee must not dispose of the Common Stock purchased pursuant to the exercise of an option either (i) within two years after the option is granted, or (ii) within one year after the date of exercise.
+In addition, if the Common Stock is held for more than 18 months after the date of exercise, the optionee will be taxed at the lowest rate applicable to capital gains for such optionee.

 If all requirements for incentive stock option treatment other than the holding period rules are satisfied, the recognition of income by the optionee is deferred until disposition of the Common Stock, but, in general, any gain (in an amount equal to the lesser of (i) the fair market value of the Common Stock on the date of exercise (or, with respect to officers and directors, the date that sale of such stock would not create liability ("Section 16(b) liability") under Section 16(b) of the Exchange Act minus the option price or (ii) the amount realized on the disposition minus the option price) is treated as ordinary income.
-Any remaining gain is treated as long-term or short-term capital gain depending on the optionee's holding period for the stock disposed of.
+Any remaining gain is treated as long-term or short-term capital gain, at the applicable rate depending on the optionee's holding period for the stock disposed of.
 The Company generally will be entitled to a deduction at that time equal to the amount of ordinary income realized by the optionee.

-The Stock Option Plan provides that an optionee may, if permitted by the committee pay for Common Stock received upon the exercise of an option (including an incentive stock option) with other shares of Common Stock.
-In general, an optionee's transfer stock acquired pursuant to the exercise of a "statutory option," which includes an incentive stock option, to acquire other stock in connection with the exercise of an incentive stock option may result in ordinary income if the transferred stock has not met the minimum statutory holding period necessary for favorable tax treatment as an incentive stock option.
+The Stock Option Plan provides that an optionee may, if permitted by the Committee pay for Common Stock received upon the exercise of an option (including an incentive stock option) with other shares of Common Stock.
+In general, an optionee's transfer stock acquired pursuant to the exercise of an incentive stock option, to acquire other stock in connection with the exercise of an incentive stock option may result in ordinary income if the transferred stock has not met the minimum statutory holding period necessary for favorable tax treatment as an incentive stock option.
 For example, if an optionee exercises an incentive stock option and uses the stock so acquired to exercise another incentive stock option with the two-year or one-year holding periods discussed above, the optionee may realize ordinary income under the rules summarized above.